datastax/burnell/README.md

 ```
 /function-logs/{tenant}/{namespace}/{function-name}?backwardpos=45000
 ```
-It is client's responsiblity to keep track of the log file traverse position in both backward and forward position.
+It is client's responsibility to keep track of the log file traverse position in both backward and forward position.
 The number must be a positive number.
 0 value of `backwardpos` or `forwardpos` resets the `backwardpos` to EOF of the log file that displays the last few lines.

 Since the algorithm always returns a few complete logs, the payload size can vary.
-Usualy the size ranges from one or two kilobytes.
+Usually the size ranges from one or two kilobytes.
 ```
 {
     "BackwardPosition": 47987,